 Those bills were among the most contentious in a busy session for recycling legislation, attracting a range of reactions and heavy lobbying activity.
 In its final form, the legislation's requirement for recyclability by 2030 would have covered a broader range of packaging types than just plastic.
 It would have also set a 75% waste reduction target.

 Yet, as Recology has argued, these new requirements wouldn't have come with a funding source to help enact the infrastructure changes that many believe are necessary to make them possible.
 That issue was a key talking point in final negotiations, but also remains challenging because a supermajority vote would be required to pass funding policy.

 While many in the recycling industry supported a successful market development bill, SB 54 split the opinions of major players such as Waste Management and Republic Services.
 Recology's Eric Potashner, vice president and senior director of strategic affairs, said he's received a warmer reception to this ballot concept so far among the state's largest industry operators.

 "It takes a lot of money and our entire infrastructure to date has been funded by rate bases.
 All those companies are in agreement we can’t keep creating these new mandates for recycling in jurisdictions and our industry and only be able to go back to our rate base.
-There’s only so much there," Potashner told Waste Dive.
+There’s only so much there," Potashner told Waste Dive in January.
 “From our perspectives, the plastics industry is a major contributor to the challenges we face."